manybotts/telegram-SEO/README.md

     *   `GOOGLE_API_KEY`:  Your Google API Key (for Google Trends and YouTube Data API).
 Get this from the Google Cloud Console ([https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials)).
 You'll need to enable the "YouTube Data API v3" and create an API key.
     *   `X_API_BEARER_TOKEN`: Your X API Bearer Token.
 You'll need a developer account and an app on X ([https://developer.twitter.com/](https://developer.twitter.com/)).
     *   `YOUTUBE_API_KEY`: Your YouTube Data API Key.
 Get this from the Google Cloud Console ([https://console.cloud.google.com/apis/credentials](https://console.cloud.google.com/apis/credentials)).
 You'll need to enable the "YouTube Data API v3" and create an API key.
-3.  **Click "Deploy app".**  Heroku will build and deploy your application.
+3.  **Click "Deploy app".**  Heroku will build and deploy your application.  **Note:** This will use Heroku's "eco" dyno plan, which is a paid service.
 4.  **Click "View"** to open your newly deployed app!

 ## Manual Deployment (Heroku - CLI)